YuhanChen2024/KGS-GCN/README.md

 This implementation is built upon the excellent open-source codebases of [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN), [ST-GCN](https://github.com/yysijie/st-gcn), and [BlockGCN](https://github.com/ZhouYuxuanYX/BlockGCN).
 We also thank the authors of [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) for inspiring the rendering formulation, and the maintainers of the NTU RGB+D, NW-UCLA, and Penn Action datasets.

-This work was jointly supported by the National Key R&D Program of China (2024YFB2505500), the National Natural Science Foundation of China (52272421, 52372377), and the Young Beijing Scholars Program (2024-069).

 ## Contact

-For questions about the paper or the code, please open an issue or contact Yuhan Chen at `20240701028@stu.cqu.edu.cn`.
+For questions about the paper or the code, please open an issue or contact Yuhan Chen at `cyh1217552389@gmail.com`.